-This is the first report regarding the involvement of LAMA3 variant (p.
+This is the first report regarding the involvement of the LAMA3 variant (p.
 Arg1754Trp) in autosomal recessive microcephaly and epidermolysis bullosa.
-None of the known gene for the microcephaly in recessive trait was observed in the same affected members of family and only LAMA3 variant appears as a possible factor responsible for the phenotype of our family.
-This casual finding of LAMA3 variant in microcephaly patients is suggestive of its role in early cell division and migration of neural progenitor cells.
+None of the known genes for the microcephaly in recessive trait was observed in the same affected members of the family and only the LAMA3 variant appears as a possible factor responsible for the phenotype of our family.
+This casual finding of the LAMA3 variant in microcephaly patients is suggestive of its role in early cell division and migration of neural progenitor cells.

-ETHICAL PERMISSION: Department of Biochemistry, Qauid-i-Azam University Islamabad, Pakistan, BEC letter Number: BEC-FBS-QAU-59, dated 4-5-2016.
+Ethical Permission: Department of Biochemistry, Quaid-i-Azam University Islamabad, Pakistan, BEC letter Number: BEC-FBS-QAU-59, dated 4-5-2016.

-ACKNOWLEDGEMENT: We are grateful to family who has participated in this study.
-We are also grateful to our collaborator Professor Suzanne M Leal at Center for Statistical Genetics, Columbia University, New York, USA for providing support for genome scan and whole exome sequencing.
+Acknowledgement: We are grateful to the family who has participated in this study.
+We are also grateful to our collaborator Professor Suzanne M Leal at the Center for Statistical Genetics, Columbia University, New York, the USA for providing support for genome scan and whole-exome sequencing.